BibekPoudel99/BibekPoudel99/README.md

 ## About Me

 I'm a Data Enthusiast with a passion for Data Engineering.
-I enjoy working on projects involving [Technologies or Topics of Interest].
+I enjoy working on projects involving building pipelines and infrastructure for data.

-- 🔭 I’m currently working on [Your Current Project].
+- 🔭 I’m currently working on python driven projects.
-- 🌱 I’m currently learning [New Skills or Technologies].
+- 🌱 I’m currently learning new skills on data engineering.
-- 💬 Ask me about [Topics You're Knowledgeable About].
-- 📫 How to reach me: [Your Contact Information].
+- 📫 Reach out to me through my Gmail - poudelbibek86@gmail.com .
-- ⚡ Fun fact: [An Interesting Fact About You].
+- ⚡ Fun fact: Weather up here is nice 😄

 ## My Skill Set